Gulfstream Aerospace: Community involvement

 Gulfstream Aerospace is involved in the local Savannah community through a variety of programs and initiatives.
 In November 2018, $2 million was donated to the United Way of America.
 Over 100 programs and services at 58 nonprofits in several Georgia counties have benefited.
+This $2 million donation, spread among 58 nonprofits, was approximately 0.024% of its roughly $8.5 billion revenue in 2018.